LukeShu/leaguer/docs/DesignDocument.md

 main/homepage.html
   : This page has 3 basic options.
 Visually simple – two large buttons
     on a white screen, and a search bar above them.
-The search bar will cause a POST requeest to the search controller.
+The search bar will cause a POST request to the search controller.
 Log in (which will cause a POST to the login controller) and “Go to Tournament” in which you enter a tournament title.
 This interacts with the Homepage Controller.